grange85/everythings-swirling/_posts/2025-01-24-letsdoit25-day-24-lata-mangeshkar-maurice-jaubert.md

 ### Day 24 / Song #1<br/>Lata Mangeshkar - Hawa Mein Udta Jaye (from the film [Barsaat (1949)](https://en.wikipedia.org/wiki/Barsaat_(1949_film)))
 To be honest most of the Indian movie music I knew and loved was from the late 50s and 60s, so some research was required because I knew it existed before then and knew that it deserved its place!
 I also knew that it had to be either Lata Mangeshkar or Mohammed Rafi and Lata won out for this beauty.
-And of course it's also lovely to look at.
+And of course it is also lovely to look at.
 {% ahfowvideo "OyDr1zTy7Ek" "Lata Mangeshkar - Hawa Mein Udta Jaye" "https://cdn.grange85.co.uk/swirling/letsdoit25/hawa-mein-udta-jaaye-barsaat.jpg" %}